 Melasma is most common in women and patients of North African, Middle Eastern, Mediterranean, Indian, Asian, or Hispanic or Latino descent.
 It is diagnosed clinically by a dermatologist during a skin exam.
 Treatment varies depending on the location of melasma, and it can be challenging if the pigment extends deeply into the skin layers.
-Dr. Michael J. Messina may recommend a combination of treatments, such as avoidance of skin irritants, excellent sun protection, bleaching and lightening creams, hormone adjustment, and light or laser treatments.
+Our trained professionals may recommend a combination of treatments, such as avoidance of skin irritants, excellent sun protection, bleaching and lightening creams, hormone adjustment, and light or laser treatments.

 We understand that melasma is a significant source of frustration, and we are eager to help you devise a successful treatment plan to manage your condition.
 Learn more about treatments for melasma in Palm Desert, California, today by contacting Dermatology & Plastic Surgery Specialists at 760-773-6616.